 Tebogo is a reader of this blog and recently sent me an amazing email sharing how he managed to transform his finances over the past few months.
 It was so awesome to hear from someone who’s just realised that things are wrong and that he needs to take charge of his money.
-He also spoke of the WellSpent site which is covered in one of the next posts.
-(Great site by the way!)
+As he said, I need to fix my finances.

 I decided to call him and get to hear his story and what I thought would be a 15 minute chat eneded up being almost an hour!
 He is such an enthusiastic guy and really passionate about fixing his finances!